Courses in the Psychology Department cover a full range of topics within psychology.

 409 (3 credits) – History and Systems of Psychology.
 A review of the conceptual and empirical antecedents of modern psychology.
 Prerequisite: PSYC 211 and senior status, or graduate status.

-411 (3 credits) – Principles of Training.
+411 (3 credits) – Applied Learning.
 An in-depth coverage of practical problems concerned with training to which the principles of learning derived from pure laboratory investigations can be applied.
 Prerequisite: PSYC 211 and PSYC 309, or graduate status.

 415 (4 credits) – Psychopharmacology.
 A survey of the effects of drugs on the normal and abnormal behavior of humans and animals.
 A primary focus is upon understanding drug influences on behavior in relation to actions on the nervous and endocrine systems.
-Prerequisite: PSYC 211 and PSYC 302, or graduate status.
+Prerequisite: PSYC 302, or graduate status.

 416 (3 credits) – Recovery of Function Following Brain Damage.
 A survey of experimental animal and human clinical research as they relate to behavioral recovery following damage in the central nervous system.
 Recent theories and literature are stressed.
 Prerequisite: PSYC 211 and PSYC 302 or consent of instructor, or graduate status.